 - No mutuality of obligation – this means that the self-employed are not guaranteed any work and do not need to accept any work you offer them.
 An employee is guaranteed a set number of hours per week and must come to work as agreed in their contract.

-- Control – self-employed workers can control when, where and how they carry out the work whereas an employee is provided with hours of work and is told what to do.
+- Control – self-employed individuals can control when, where and how they carry out the work whereas an employee is provided with hours of work and is told what to do.
 Employees are subject to the company’s procedures and policies and may manage others.

 - Financial risk - self-employed staff are often paid by the job or project and they can make a profit if they complete the job quickly, or lose money if the project overruns or has to be reworked.
 They will have their own insurance to protect themselves from errors or accidents.
 Employees are usually paid by the hour, day or year and are insured by the employer.